DrPyser/Common-Lisp-Prototype-Object-System/README.md

 which is equivalent to
 `(property self key &optional value)`.

-A handful of other such functions are also defined:
+Inheritance is handled through the `:prototype` property, which acts as a parent.
+The delegation mechanism is implemented.

+Some other functions:

 * `(prototype-of object)`:returns the value of the 'prototype' property of 'object'.
-* `(from-prototype object)`:creates and return an empty object that contains only a property 'prototype' set to 'object'.
+* `(from-prototype object)`:creates and return an object that only contains a property 'prototype' set to 'object'.
 * `(add-to-prototype object key value)`: adds property 'key' of value 'value' to the prototype of 'object'.
 * `(set-prototype object prototype)`: set the prototype of 'object' to 'prototype'.
-* `(make-object &key (prototype *root-object*) properties)`: allows quick object creation. 'properties' is a list of key-value pairs.
+* `(ex-nihilo &rest properties)`: allows quick object creation from a list of key-value pairs.
+The resulting object's prototype is *root-object*.
 * `(call-from object method-name receiver &rest args)`: allows a method to be called from an object, but with a different receiver(i.e. 'self' value).
 A reader macro, implemented in the `:JSON-syntax` package, allows creation of objects/hashtables with a JSON-like syntax: